laurenredeker/Job-Application-Analysis/README.md

-Creating analysis on the companies I applied to during my senior year of college.
+Creating analysis on all of the jobs I applied to during my senior year of college.

 *not finished yet*